Psi Chi Organization

 Chatham University Psi Chi Chapter's Requirements for Membership:

-- Completion of 9 semester hours of psychology courses.
+- have completed at least 9 semester credit hours or equivalent of psychology courses

-Once you are a member, you will automatically be enrolled in the Psi Chi Blackboard course, (where you can find chapter documents (e.g., bylaws, information about induction ceremonies) and added to the Chapter’s listserv (which will provide you with email alerts about current activities).
+Once you are a member, you will automatically be enrolled in the Psi Chi Moodle shell where you can find chapter documents (e.g., bylaws, information about induction ceremonies).

 Students at their Psi Chi induction ceremony, Fall 2017: Gretchen Schwab, Sophie Jordan, Shelby Huebner, Tristan Liller, Michel Davis, and Maryann Fix (not pictured).